What is an eyelid lesion?

 When to see an eye doctor

-Schedule an exam with your eye doctor if you have noticed any growths or changes to color or texture of the skin on your eyelids.
+Schedule an exam with your eye doctor if you have noticed any growths or changes to the color or texture of the skin on your eyelids.

 Through a comprehensive eye exam, your doctor will diagnose the type of lesion you are presenting with, and determine if further evaluation is necessary to rule out a cancerous or precancerous growth.

-Treatment of eyelid lesions include healing or removing the lesion, and heavily depends on the type of diagnosis.
+Treatment of eyelid lesions include healing or removing the lesion— and greatly depends on the type of presenting lesion.